aliceisonacid/frontendjourney/README.md

 # htmlnotes
-learning coding and decided the best way to practice is to code an actual document with notes I've taken
+learning how to code and decided the best way to practice is to code actual documents with notes I've taken.
+Breaking it down slowly.
+HTML - CSS - Java & whatever else i decide to tackle.
+React maybe?
+Idk.
+Possibilities are endless.